 This is a delicious butternut squash pie with the flavors of brown sugar and cinnamon, and it's sure to get smiles.
 The filling is similar to a pumpkin pie in texture and flavor.
 Try it instead of pumpkin pie or sweet potato pie at your next holiday dinner or get-together.

 You can bake the pie in an unbaked pie shell, or you can partially bake (blind bake) the pie shell first.
 If you want to avoid a soggy bottom, partially bake the crust before filling.
-Follow the directions on your pie crust package or use these instructions.

 - 1 unbaked and chilled 9-inch pie shell